Couples counseling is useful for couples at any stage of...Read More

 Our practice is different.
 We focus on helping people use their own strengths to find real solutions to problems.
 You can expect acceptance and caring at McConaghie Counseling, but we go beyond that to provide the expertise and guidance you need to make your life and relationships better.

-Andrew and Tracy McConaghie have been married 27 years and have two young adult children.
+Andrew and Tracy McConaghie have been married more than 30 years and have two adult children.
 They opened McConaghie Counseling in 2000 and the practice has grown into a group of caring, trusted professionals.

 The therapists at McConaghie Counseling have a variety of specialties and skills but all share the same philosophy and approach to helping others.
 You can expect excellent customer service, real expertise, and to be treated with respect.
 We will work with you as partners to help you discover the new thoughts, actions and patterns that can help you make change a reality.